All Episodes

 He actually called three different doctors to get the best location and price based on what his criteria was.

-I know it's gonna take a lot to get people to actually do that.
+I know it's going to take a lot to get people to actually do that.

 If he can do it, folks, you can do it too.

-I know you probably probably buy your cars that way.
+I know you probably buy your cars that way.

-Uh how many of you first, when you buy a car, you go to the internet and you find the car, and you try to find what the what whatever the the sticker price is and a wholesale price and a dealer's real cost is, so that when you go to the dealer, you think you know more than he does, or as much as he or his stupid salesman does about the car.
+How many of you first, when you buy a car, you go to the internet and you find the car and you try to find whatever the sticker price is and a wholesale price and a dealer's real cost is so that when you go to the dealer, you think you know more than he does or as much as he or his stupid salesman does about the car.

-You've got three or four cars picked out, and you're gonna make the deal in the best prices you can get.
+You've got three or four cars picked out and you're going to make the deal with the best prices you can get.

 You do it in other avenues of your life.